measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 instances.
 In particular, this means that the following attributes are set:

 The `events_url` attribute should point to the URL to be used to contact the `events` web service of the orchestrator.
+By default this is initialized by the orchestrator code to point to the production events URL.

 The `task_id` attribute should contain the ID of the task.
+By default this is initialized by the orchestrator code to be the ID of the task as returned by the orchestrator services.

 The `Task` instance could then be used to perform the following operations: